macewanCS/BeardedMonkeys/README.md

 - Note: We have made the branches dynamic.
 What it means is that whenever we assign a user to a branch, it will automatically adds that branch for "tickets filtration".
 No hard coding of branches required in order to make them appear in filtration options.

+**Important Note:** Please be sure to setup the branch for each user you create from the admin panel.
+Otherwise it will give you 404 Does not exist error for the user.
+For more information on that error, please watch the video tutorial on Localhost Setup, starting at 7m10s.

 ### Localhost Setup:

 https://www.youtube.com/watch?v=q03YCMWPIhg